sogou/workflow/docs/en/about-config.md

 };
 ~~~

-If you want to change the default connection timeout to 5 seconds, the default TTL for DNS to 1 hour and increase the number of poller threads for message deserialization to 10, you can follow the example below:
+If you want to change the default connecting timeout to 5 seconds, the default TTL for DNS to 1 hour and increase the number of poller threads for message deserialization to 10, you can follow the example below:

 ~~~cpp
 #include "workflow/WFGlobal.h"